-- 4(d).
-Every teacher will be given the opportunity to discuss and receive feedback on their practice - including observation, particularly for teachers holding Tomua practising certificates. - 4(e).
-The Principal and/or delegated Senior Staff member will confirm annually that each teacher - has participated in the cycle and provide a statement to the teacher about whether they meet the - Standards or Paerewa. - 4(f).
-If in the Principal and/or delegated Senior Staff Member's judgment the teacher does not - currently meet the Standards or Paerewa, they will discuss that with the teacher and provide - support to enable improvement. - 5.
-Refer to the PGC timeline for an outline of the annual process.
+4(d).
+Every teacher will be given the opportunity to discuss and receive feedback on their practice including observation, particularly for teachers holding Tōmua practising certificates.

-Annual pay increments under statutory legislation will be based on successfully meeting the
+- 4(e).
+The Principal and/or delegated Senior Staff member will confirm annually that each teacher - has participated in the cycle and provide a statement to the teacher about whether they meet the support to enable improvement.